 Ask yourself these questions if you’re not sure what to do with your old workplace retirement plan

-If you’re among the more than 4 million Americans per month voluntarily leaving their jobs, there’s no shortage of tasks you’ll need to take care of as you start your new role, from updating your LinkedIn profile to filling out tax forms with your new employer.
+If you’re among the more than 3.3 million Americans voluntarily leaving their jobs in early 2025,¹ there’s no shortage of tasks you’ll need to take care of as you start your new role, from updating your LinkedIn profile to filling out tax forms with your new employer.
 Here’s one more important task to put on your to-do list: Decide what to you with your old workplace retirement plan.

 If you contribute to a workplace retirement, once you leave your job, you will no longer be able to contribute to that account.
 In most cases, you have three options for the funds that it holds: